realpython/python-guide/docs/scenarios/speed.rst

 Cython
 ------

-With `Cython <http://cython.org/>`_   you are able to write C and C++ modules for Python.
-It implements a superset of the Python language.
+`Cython <http://cython.org/>`_ implements a superset of the Python language with which you are able to write C and C++ modules for Python.
+Cython also allows you to call functions from compiled C libraries.
+Using Cython allows you to take advantage of Python's strong typing of variables and operations.
-You are also able to call C-functions and realize declaration of variables and functions like in C. Here is an example:
+Here is an example of strong typing with Cython:

 .. code-block:: python